 Fishing is one of the most popular activities for visitors to Ireland each year.
-Each year thousands come to enjoy our unspoiled rivers, lakes and coastline.
-As an Island nation we have survived off the fruits of the land and sea for many generations and have a long fishing history.
-Here we have given you an outline on the types of fishing in Ireland and what you can expect on your fishing holiday in Ireland.
+Each year thousands come to enjoy our unspoiled rivers, lakes, and coastline.
+As an Island nation, we have survived off the fruits of the land and sea for many generations and have a long fishing history.
+Here we have given you an outline of the types of fishing in Ireland and what you can expect on your fishing holiday in Ireland.

 Irish deep-sea fishing is associated with charter boats and a very sociable form of angling.
-Traditionally, these craft head to deep water marks from centres which became famous and still provide superb fishing - Westport, Fenit and Kinsale.
-Nowadays, charter boats can be hired from a greater number of centres and they fish for such species as blue shark off the south and west coast, for big conger, ling and cod from marked wrecks, and for tope and flatfish over sandy ground.
+Traditionally, these crafts head to deep water marks from centres which became famous and still provide superb fishing - Westport, Fenit, and Kinsale.
+Nowadays, charter boats can be hired from a greater number of centres and they fish for such species as blue shark off the south and west coast, for big conger, ling, and cod from marked wrecks, and for tope and flatfish over sandy ground.

 Irish inland waters have retained their pristine quality.
 Ireland has never had a significant degree of heavy industry, and its inland towns are mainly small.
 It is still possible to find yourself in a corner of an Irish lough, sheltered by dense reedbeds in ten feet of clear water and to feel that you are the first person ever to have fished that particular place.